moorepants/dissertation/davisbicycle.rst

 mounted a small DC permanent magnet motor (Globe Motors E-2120 without the encoder) to the rear frame in much the same way as a simple generator for a bicycle light works.
-A small knurled aluminum disc on the motor shaft engaged the sidewall of the tire tangentially.
+A small knurled aluminum disc on the motor shaft engaged the sidewall of the tire.
 The voltage of DC motors is linearly proportional to the angular speed of the wheel.
 The disc diameter was chosen such that the top speed of the bicycle would give the maximum measurable output of 10 volts.

 .. todo:: find which runs the speedometer was mounted differently